priyanka-b-31/ssr-ecom-dashboard/README.md

 Step 3: Pricing & stock

--Ensures structured and error-free product creation

-4.Image Upload & Storage:

--Product images uploaded securely to Cloudinary

--Image URLs stored in the database

--Images displayed in the dashboard table
+4.Image Upload & Storage: Product images are uploaded securely to Cloudinary, image URLs are stored in the database and the images are displayed in the dashboard table.

-5.Data Visualization:

--Stock level chart per product

--Price vs stock comparison chart

--Helps admins quickly analyze inventory
+5.Data Visualization: Stock level chart per product, Price vs stock comparison chart are displayed on the dashboard.
+It helps admins to quickly analyze inventory.

-6.Server-Side Rendering (SSR):

--Dashboard rendered on the server

--No client-side fetching for admin data

--Better performance and scalability
+6.Server-Side Rendering (SSR): Dashboard is rendered on the server, no client-side fetching for admin data, improves performance and scalability

 Technology Stack:

-Frontend & Backend: Next.js (App Router), React, TypeScript
+1. Frontend & Backend: Next.js (App Router), React, TypeScript

-Data & Storage: MongoDB Atlas, Mongoose (ODM)
+2. Data & Storage: MongoDB Atlas, Mongoose (ODM)

-Image Storage: Cloudinary
+3. Image Storage: Cloudinary

-Data Visualization: Chart.js
+4. Data Visualization: Chart.js

-Authentication: bcryptjs
+5. Authentication: bcryptjs

-Deployment: Vercel
+6. Deployment: Vercel

 Application Workflow